-For the 2022-2023 school year the UTTUA at Palestine campus will use the Title I, Part A funds to support students of identified families by providing an after-school program and summer program through the Palestine YMCA, provide intervention within the school day, and provide needed school supplies.
+For the 2024-2025 school year the UTTUA at Palestine campus will use the Title I, Part A funds to support students of identified families by providing an after-school program and summer program on campus, provide intervention within the school day, and provide needed school supplies, technology updates and resource materials.
 Please see the UTTUA at Palestine Parent Agreement for details about the program including time of service, transportation, and activities provided.